-Most surfaces benefit from primer, but it is always needed?
-Clean, dry, and fairly low-porous surfaces in good condition may not needed any kind of priming.
-This describes the walls in a typical interior living room, bedroom, dining room, or hall.
+Clean, dry, and fairly low-porous surfaces in good condition may not need any priming.
+This describes the walls in a typical interior living room, bedroom, dining room, or hallway.

 When Should You Use Self-Priming Paint?

-- Re-Painting: Re-painting a wall in the same color with self-primer paint works well because you do not have to worry about color bleed-through.
+- Re-painting: Re-painting a wall in the same color as self-primer paint works well because you do not have to worry about color bleed-through.

-- Drywall: When you are painting new, unfinished drywall and you simply cannot stand the idea of separate priming, consider using self-primer paint.
-New drywall absolutely has to be primed.
+- Drywall: When you are painting new, unfinished drywall and you do not want to prime separately, consider using self-primer paint.
+New drywall always has to be primed in some form.

-- Interiors: Interior surfaces work best with paint and primer in one since interiors do not experience the stresses of exteriors--UV rays, rain, snow, etc.
+- Interiors: Interior surfaces work best with paint and primer in one since interiors do not experience the stresses of exteriors—UV rays, rain, and snow.

-If your house has any kind of paint problems--peeling, flaking, bubbling--seriously consider using conventional primer instead.
+If your house has any paint problems—peeling, flaking, bubbling—consider using a conventional primer instead.

-- Self-Primer x 2: Apply coat of self-priming paint at $25 per gallon.
-Let dry.
-Apply second coat of self-priming paint. $25/gallon again.
+- Two Coats of Self-Primer: Apply a coat of self-priming paint at $25 per gallon.
+Let it dry.
+Apply the second coat of self-priming paint: $25 per gallon again.
 For an exterior requiring 20 gallons of paint and primer, your tab is $1,000 or a bit less.

-- Primer + Paint: Apply coat of primer @ $12/gallon.
-Dry.
-Apply coat of exterior acrylic-latex paint, non self-priming, @ $17/gallon.
-Splitting primer and paint quantities down the middle (10 gallons each), the grand total is $290.
+- Primer and Paint: Apply a coat of primer at $12 per gallon.
+Let it dry.
+Apply a coat of exterior acrylic latex paint, non-self-priming, at $17 per gallon.
+When splitting primer and paint quantities down the middle (10 gallons each), the grand total is $290.
 Even being conservative and rounding up to $500, you are still spending a lot of money with the self-priming option.

 In the first scenario, you are using expensive, tinted self-priming paint as your primer vs. less expensive real primer.
-After all, tint is another factor that drives up paint costs.
-Cut out tint and you can shave down your painting costs.
+After all, the tint is another factor that drives up paint costs.

 Brands of Self-Priming Paint